Ernie Mills

-Early years
+Early life

 Mills was born in Dunnellon, Florida and attended Dunnellon High School.
 He was a two-way player at cornerback and running back.

 As a senior, he tallied 53 tackles, 8 interceptions and 414 rushing yards.
 He earned a second-team All-state selection at defensive back.

 College career

 Mills accepted a football scholarship from the University of Florida, where he was a four-year letterman for head coaches Galen Hall and Steve Spurrier's Florida Gators football teams from 1987 to 1990.

 As a freshman, he was converted into a wide receiver to take advantage of his speed, making 12 receptions (fourth on the team) for 258 yards (second on the team), a 21.5-yard average (led the team) and 2 receiving touchdowns (second on the team).

 As a sophomore, he was limited with a sprained ankle and only appeared in 8 games.
 He totaled 9 receptions for 153 yards and no touchdowns.

 As a junior, he was named a starter at wide receiver, as part of an offense that was focused on the running production of Emmitt Smith.
 He collected 19 receptions (second on the team) for 404 yards (led the team), a 21.3-yard average (led the team) and 3 receiving touchdowns (led the team).

 As a senior, he was named one of the captains of Spurrier's first Gators squad, that would finish with a 9–2 overall win–loss record (6–1 in the SEC).
 He tied tight end Kirk Kirkpatrick for the team lead with 770 yards receiving, while also making 41 receptions (second on the team), 10 receiving touchdowns (led the team).
 Memorably, he caught a 70-yard pass thrown by quarterback Shane Matthews from the Gators' own 2-yard-line, setting up a crucial field goal in the Gators' 17–13 victory over the Alabama Crimson Tide.

 Mills graduated from the University of Florida with a bachelor's degree in exercise and sport sciences in 1990.